Angel's Share

 The bar operated for nearly 30 years in its location in the East Village.
 It faced eviction as reported in mid-March 2022; an old lease agreement ended and a massive rent hike would have taken place.
 The bar's last day was March 31, 2022, involving a line stretching down the block until last call.
-Later in 2022, the bar reopened as a summer pop-up in the Hotel Eventi in Midtown by owner Erina Yoshida.
-The pop-up is also hidden, and has nearly all the same staff, some of the old tables and chairs, and some of the original cocktails.
-The hotel will eventually open its own speakeasy in the space, and the bar's owner, Erina Yoshida, intends to reopen Angel's Share in a permanent location.
+Later in 2022, the bar reopened as a summer pop-up in the Hotel Eventi in Midtown.
+The pop-up was also hidden; had nearly all the same staff, some of the old tables and chairs, and some of the original cocktails.
+The hotel planned to eventually open its own speakeasy in the space, and the bar's new owner, Erina Yoshida (daughter of original owner, "Tony Yoshida,") planned to reopen Angel's Share in a permanent location.

-In March 2023, it was announced that the bar will reopen, owned and run by Erina Yoshida.
-It will be located at 45 Grove Street in West Village.
+In March 2023, it was announced that the bar would reopen--under Erina Yoshida--at 45 Grove Street in West Village.
+Yoshida stated, “I was really about to give up when I found this space... it had this old world charm and a history, which was very important to me, knowing that we’ve been around for a long time, too.”

+The 65-seat Grove Street location opened on June 14, 2023, bringing back the original angel mural from the East Village bar.
+In addition to the mural, the new location also boasts the door and antique chandelier from that location.
+After reopening, Angel's Share was listed as one of the top 50 bars in North America both in 2024 and 2025.